renaissancefieldlite/Project-Midnight-Biological-NODE/docs/EVIDENCE_BOUNDARY.md

   - about `80%` baseline within about `4` weeks
   - about `95%` jumping within about `8` weeks

-## What This Repo Does Not Claim

-This repo does **not** claim:

-- that all AI-side interpretations are independently validated medical facts
-- that Alpha Lumen or Codex 67 guidance by itself constitutes clinical proof
-- that every companion-log explanation is correct
-- that this repo replaces veterinary care

 ## Why The AI Material Still Matters